moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Resolved Subscribe Start Object:
   * For Subscribes with Filter Type LatestObject or LatestObject, this is equal to Largest Object ID.
   * For Subscribes with Filter Type AbsoluteStart or AbsoluteRange, this is equal to the StartObject field of the Subscribe message
-* Previous Group Count: A field in the Joining Fetch message indicating how many prior groups to include
+* Preceding Group Offset: A field in the Joining Fetch message indicating the relative offset from the start of the Subscribe

 Using that information and the following algorithm, these values are computed: